Bundu (state): Colonialism

 Early years of French control saw a rising population as many former migrants returned.
 Starting in 1904, however, conditions deteriorated significantly, and large-scale famines forced much of the population to move within or leave Bundu.
 Slaves in particular took the opportunity to flee or renegotiate their situations, and many joined the French army during World War 1.
 With the growth of the peanut basin and the reorientation of trade towards the Dakar-Niger Railway, Bundu was increasingly ignored by the colonial administration.
 The area was economically marginalized, but also saw a flourishing of religious communities deliberately separating themselves from the pagan French.

-Government and Society
+Government and society

 Although nominally a theocracy, Bundu was founded peacefully rather than through religious revolts such as occurred later in Futa Toro and Futa Djallon.
 This, as well as the presence of large numbers of non-Fulbe and/or non-Muslim inhabitants, meant that Bundu was more secular than other Fula states of the period, though Islam was a source of prestige and legitimacy as well as causus belli for slaving raids and conquest.
 Over time increased Fulbe immigration from these more Islamized areas increased the Muslim population.
 Still, Bundu never attempted to spread Islam beyond its borders.

-Bundu purchased weapons from both the French on the Senegal river and the British on the Gambia, helping them become a regional power and rival to non-Muslim Kaarta.
+Bundu purchased weapons from both the French on the Senegal River and the British on the Gambia River, helping them become a regional power and rival to non-Muslim Kaarta.
 These weapons also, however, sparked internal conflict over rulership between rival branches of the Sisibe family based in Koussan and Bulibani.